major-segfault/khalilstemmler-website-2019/src/pages/articles/tutorials/dependency-injection-inversion-explained.md

 If you're like me and you're not into _container life_, I have <u>my own style guide for injecting dependencies</u> that I talk about in [solidbook.io](https://solidbook.io).
 I'm also working on some video content, so stay tuned!

 <p class="special-quote"><b>Inversion of Control</b>: Traditional control flow for a program is when the program only does what we tell it to do (today).
-Inversion of control flow happens when we develop frameworks or enable a <b>plugin architecture</b> with areas of code that can be hooked into.
+Inversion of control flow happens when we develop frameworks or only refer to <b>plugin architecture</b> with areas of code that can be hooked into.
 In these areas, we <i>might not know (today)</i> how we want it to be used, or we wish to enable developers to add additional functionality.
 That means that every <b>lifecycle hook in React.js or Angular</b> is a good example of Inversion of Control in practice.
 IoC is also often explained by the "Hollywood Design Principle": <i>Don't call us, we'll call you</i>.</p>